 - Dates are given in day-month-year style: 27 July 1997.
 When referring to decades, use “the 1990s” rather than “the 1990’s” (do not use “the nineties”).

-- References to centuries should be spelled out: the twentieth century.
+- References to centuries should be spelled out, e.g. the twentieth century.

-- Use figures for numerals from 11 upward, all numbers including a decimal point, percentages, ratios, etc. Thousands should be indicated by commas (e.g. 12,000 rather than 12 000).
+- Use figures for numerals from 11 upward, as well as for percentages, ratios and all numbers with a decimal point.
+Thousands should be indicated by commas (e.g. 12,000 rather than 12 000).
 There should be no space between the figure and the percentage sign, e.g. 27%.

-- All measures should be referred with the metric system.
+- All measures should use the metric system.

 - All nouns in titles of English books, magazines and articles, as well as in names of English or American companies or institutions should be capitalised.